mrhouzlane/BWise/README.md

 To reduce fragmentation of Liquidity we have chosen to use SPARK technology by choosing DAI as a bridge currency.
 Every trade in our Auto-Rebalancing mechanism will include DAI/ABC pair.
 DAI is stable coin and participates naturally into reducing Impermanent loss.

+# Research on Impermanent Loss

+"We have verified the formulas to calculate impermanent loss based on the latest ETH price history using the concentrated liquidity formula adopted in Uniswap v3".

+- You can find our work here : https://github.com/mrhouzlane/BWise/blob/main/impermanent_loss/BWise_Maths.ipynb

 # Tehcnical Architecture